Wiseman1967/Users/README.md

 *The tectnology which is used to create the fixtures on the project is (HTML,PHP,CSS) *Fixtures are really clear to the user

-# After candidate insert data it must saved on the database
+# when the candidate click submit,the data must be writen to a database